awsdocs/aws-iot-docs/developerguide/manage-job-console.md

 # Creating and Managing Jobs \(Console\)<a name="manage-job-console"></a>

-If you are using Code\-signing for AWS IoT , you must add two placeholder URLs in your job document:
+If you are using Code\-signing for AWS IoT, you must add two placeholder URLs in your job document:

 A placeholder for the code file should look like this: `${aws:iot:s3-presigned-url:https://s3.amazonaws.com/<my-s3-bucket>/<my-code-file>}`\.